Training shoulders should be a high priority for powerlifters.

 When the goal is to maintain shoulder joint health and function and to support the larger structures of the arm and shoulder, you will want to target exercises that activate muscles of the rotator cuff.

-These exercises will include several isolation movements using light bands, cables, and dumbbells, where the focus is on taking out the larger muscle groups in favor of activating your shoulder stabilizers.
+These movements will include several isolation exercises using light bands, cables, and dumbbells, where the focus is on taking out the larger muscle groups in favor of activating your shoulder stabilizers.